What is the Federal US Minimum Wage?

 Full-Time Employee Wages

-Full-time employees are generally entitled to the prevailing minimum wage in their respective states or localities.
-Some states have enacted higher minimum wages than the federal rate to account for the cost of living and economic conditions.
-For example, as of January 1, 2025, Massachusetts has a minimum wage of $15.00 per hour, while Colorado's minimum wage is $14.81 per hour.
+Full-time employees are generally entitled to the applicable minimum wage in their state or locality.
+While the federal minimum wage remains $7.25 per hour in 2026, many states have set higher rates to better reflect local living costs and economic conditions.
+For example, Massachusetts continues to require a minimum wage of $15.00 per hour, while Colorado’s minimum wage increased to $15.16 per hour as of January 1, 2026, following its annual inflation adjustment.

 Part-Time Employee Wages